John Crawley (soccer)

 John Michael Crawley (born 5 March 1972) is an Australian former soccer player who played as a goalkeeper.
-Since retiring as a player he has worked as a goalkeeping coach he is the currently goalkeeper coach of Australia.
+Since retiring as a player, he has worked as a goalkeeping coach.

 Playing career

 South America

 Crawley first travelled to South America on a NSW Schoolboys tour in 1990.
 This eventually led to his signing with Chilean club Colo-Colo.
-Crawley spent the next five years at Colo-Colo, including some loan spells to clubs including Lota Schwager and Magallanes.
+Crawley spent the next five years at Colo-Colo, including some loan spells to clubs including Lota Schwager, Magallanes and Juventud Puente Alto.
 Crawley acted as a liaison officer when the Australian national team stayed in Chile in preparation for the 1994 FIFA World Cup qualification play-off against Argentina in November 1993.
 He made his first team debut for Colo-Colo in a draw against Atacama in the last game of the 1994 Primera División of Chile.
 Crawley remained second choice at Colo-Colo, behind Chilean international goalkeeper Marcelo Ramírez, and in 1995 was forced to decide between adopting Chilean citizenship or retaining his Australian passport.